-The phone in my office is hardly used because email is my addiction of choice.
+The phone in my office is hardly used because email is my addiction of choice, plus I spent almost all day filling OfficePro shipping labels.
 I can write my message at 3am and my recipient can read and respond at 5am or 5pm whether they’re in Scottsdale, Scotland or Shanghai.
 It’s a beautiful thing and gets the job done.

 But does it?